axibase/arduino/dataTransmission/README.md

 ###### Step 2: Modify the sketch:

-Depending on which protocol you will use, mqtt or tcp, modify one of the following file:
+Depending on which protocol you will use, mqtt or tcp, modify one of the following files:

+*mqtt allows bidirectional messages, which allows you to deliver messages to the microcontroller from the ATSD server.*

 ```
  ./arduino/dataTransmission/atsd_tcp_example/atsd_tcp_example.ino
  ./arduino/dataTransmission/atsd_mqtt_example/atsd_mqtt_example.ino
 ```

-Replace ssid and pass templates with your real ssid and password, or modify the sketch to use the [ethernet shield](https://www.arduino.cc/en/Main/ArduinoEthernetShield) instead of [wifi shield](https://www.arduino.cc/en/Main/ArduinoWiFiShield).
+Replace ssid and pass parameters with actual ssid and password, or modify the sketch to use the [ethernet shield](https://www.arduino.cc/en/Main/ArduinoEthernetShield) instead of [wifi shield](https://www.arduino.cc/en/Main/ArduinoWiFiShield).
 ```
 char ssid[] = "ssid";           //  your network SSID (name)
 char pass[] = "ssidPass";       // your network password
 ```

+######  Step 3: Generate a unique GUID for your microcontroller:

+Generate a unique GUID for your microcontroller using the [GUID generator](https://www.guidgenerator.com/online-guid-generator.aspx).

-######  Step 3: Setup your entityID:
+######  Step 4: Setup your entityID:

-Replace entityID template with your personal ID in the sketch that you chose.
+Replace entityID parameter with the generated unique GUID in the sketch that you chose.

-You can get your personal ID using the [GUID generator](https://www.guidgenerator.com/online-guid-generator.aspx).
+*NOTE: Be sure to set a unique entityID for each microcontroller*

 ```
 String entityID = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx";
 ```

-######  Step 4: Upload sketch to your device using ArduinoIDE.
+######  Step 5: Upload sketch to your device using ArduinoIDE.

 ##MQTT Library
 The sketches use [modified Gaehwiller's MQTT library v1.5](https://github.com/Sild/arduino-mqtt).
+This library was modified to support message length of greater than 90 characters.
 You can install the libraries using the following commands:
 ```
 git clone https://github.com/Sild/arduino-mqtt
 mv arduino-mqtt $ARDUINO_IDE_FOLDER/libraries/MQTT